ShubhamGaikwad03/CycleGAN/Paper1/paper1.md

 **Super-resolution**, on the other hand, is a technique that involves generating a high-resolution image from a low-resolution input image.
 This task is achieved by using deep learning models that can learn the mapping between low-resolution and high-resolution images.
 Super-resolution has various applications in fields such as medical imaging, surveillance, and image editing.

 Discriminator network is a part of a computer program that is designed to tell whether a picture is "real" (i.e., it was taken by a camera or drawn by a human) or "fake.

+Generating a GAN generator involves training a neural network to create new data samples that are similar to a given dataset by using a feedback loop with a discriminator that tries to distinguish between the generated data and the real data.

+GAN generators are used for generating new data samples that are similar to a given dataset and can be used for a wide range of applications, including data augmentation, image and video synthesis, style transfer, anomaly detection, and data privacy.

+### Comparison against baseline

+This section compares the proposed method, CycleGAN, against different baselines for image-to-image translation.
+The baselines include CoGAN, Pixel loss + GAN, and Feature loss + GAN.
+The authors show that the baselines fail to produce compelling results, while CycleGAN is able to produce translations that are often of similar quality to the fully supervised pix2pix.

+### Applications

+The proposed method, CycleGAN, is demonstrated on several applications where paired training data does not exist.
+* Object transfiguration: The model is trained to translate one object class from Imagenet to another.
+This application focuses on object transfiguration between visually similar categories, as opposed to within the same category as proposed by Turmukhambetov et al.
+* Season transfer: The model is trained on winter and summer photos of Yosemite on Flickr.
+Collection style transfer: The model is trained on landscape photographs downloaded from Flickr and WikiArt, and learns to mimic the style of an entire set of artworks rather than a single piece of art as in neural style transfer.
+* Photo generation from paintings: An additional loss is introduced to encourage the mapping to preserve color composition between the input and output.
+This identity mapping loss helps to prevent the generator from changing the tint of input images unnecessarily.
+* Photo enhancement: The model is trained on flower photos downloaded from Flickr to generate photos with shallower depth of field from photos taken by smartphones, which usually have a deep depth of field due to a small aperture.